Shopify/javascript/packages/eslint-plugin-shopify/docs/rules/prefer-class-properties.md

 }
 ```

-The following are considered wranings when setting the argument to `'never'`:
+The following are considered warnings when setting the argument to `'never'`:

 ```js
 class Foo {